 Peer-review during the publication of the work is the most widely adopted feedback mechanism in basic research internationally, but is highly variable in applied research domains.
 Peer-reviewed publication of applied research is commonly not possible (e.g., limited by disclosure agreements), not desirable (e.g., little perceived value for disseminating to an academic audience) and faces more barriers.
 For example, an applied research project may be considered less suitable for publication due to changes in design mid-study, operating in a complex context where findings cannot be explained without disclosing sensitive information, or due to a lower sample size limited by a finite population.

 Due to the difficulties with academic publication, applied research is often disseminated as grey literature (i.e. in publication types not controlled/published by commercial publishers).
 Grey literature often systematically and markedly differs from the evidence published in academic spaces (due to the issues with securing publication highlighted above).
-Consequently this artificially creates a conflicting account of understanding referred to as the grey literature bias (Song et al., 2010).
+Consequently, this artificially creates a conflicting account of understanding referred to as the grey literature bias (Song et al., 2010).
 Diverse publication practices tell us little about the quality or feedback processes adopted during the process to ensure rigorous conclusions, and often makes it difficult to identify and establish a coherent body of evidence for informing practice.

 Many of the common feedback mechanisms for academic work (e.g., peer-review or questions at conferences) also occur late in the research process (i.e., during dissemination of research) and as such, are unlikely to impact the process adopted and thus the quality of the work conducted.
 They provide feedback only after work has been completed and resources have been used, and often rely on privileged gatekeeping (Tennant & Ross-Hellauer, 2020).
 Indeed, these feedback mechanisms tend to be highly suboptimal because of well-established biases and inequalities (e.g., sexism; Nittrouer et al., 2018).
 For example, non-white researchers tend to appear on fewer editorial boards, experience longer times in review, and receive fewer citations (Liu et al., 2023).
 As such, academic feedback mechanisms tend to focus upon the quality of dissemination rather than the quality of processes adopted, and there are many structural and interpersonal barriers to overcome.